christianfutterlieb/backend_roles/Documentation/Introduction/Index.rst

 * Define the access definitions for `be_groups` records
 * Set up `be_groups` records to be synchronized with the definitions
 * Synchronize via TYPO3 backend or CLI command
-* Export definitions from existing `be_groups` records for a smooth migration towards this extension
+* Export definitions representing existing `be_groups` records for an easy migration towards this extension.
+Either as download or text-based copy&paste

 .. _section-screenshots: